mmalecki/pcb-jigify/README.md

 ## Tips and tricks

 * Registration pins can be made from anything, including gold header pins stripped of their plastic part or bolts with their heads cut off
+* Slicers may complain about open edges or other faults in generated files.
+As long as the file looks printable, this shouldn't cause any issues.